Whether you are repeat or first-time home buyer, here are some tips to make the process easier:

 - Conduct a Walkthrough

 If you found a good agent, he or she will coordinate a walkthrough of the property shortly before closing to ensure it remains in the same condition it was in at the time of your inspection.
 DO NOT SKIP THIS STEP unless you are tearing the house down and do not care what condition it is left in.
+Even in such a case, it is always a good idea to at least make sure no squatters have taken up residence in the home.
 Any damage or broken appliances should be documented (use your camera phone!) and shown to your attorney at closing.
 Also, use this time to check and make sure the seller made any repairs required of him or her during the attorney and inspection review process.
 Your attorney will raise any issues and seek a resolution for you, usually involving a credit of some kind provided to you at closing.

 - Plan Your Moving/Closing Day